dotnet/designs/accepted/2022/msbuild-easier-multitargeting-conditions.md

 The new behavior will be a modification to MSBuild that will automatically parse the `TargetFramework` property into the component properties when needed.
 It would work as follows:

+- The .NET SDK would set the `MSBuildAutomaticallyParseTargetFramework` property to `True` in its `.props` files to enable the new behavior for Sdk-style projects.
 - When reading the value of a property, if:
-  - The property is one of `TargetFrameworkIdentifier`, `TargetFrameworkVersion`, `TargetPlatformIdentifier`, or `TargetPlatformVersion`
-  - The current property value is unset / empty
   - The `MSBuildAutomaticallyParseTargetFramework` property is set to `True`
+  - The property to be read is one of `TargetFrameworkIdentifier`, `TargetFrameworkVersion`, `TargetPlatformIdentifier`, or `TargetPlatformVersion`
+- Then, if the current property value is unset / empty
-- Then MSBuild would read the `TargetFramework` property, and if it was non-empty call the appropriate NuGet target framework parsing function to get the value.
-It would not store the computed value of the property for future reads, simply return the computed value for the current property value read.
+  - MSBuild would read the `TargetFramework` property, and if it was non-empty call the appropriate NuGet target framework parsing function to get the value.
+  - It would not store the computed value of the property for future reads, simply return the computed value for the current property value read.
-- The .NET SDK would set the `MSBuildAutomaticallyParseTargetFramework` property to `True` in its `.props` files to enable the new behavior for Sdk-style projects.
+  - If the `TargetFramework` property was not set, then MSBuild will generate an evaluation error.
+This is to help avoid situations where logic silently doesn't work (for example if you tried to set a property based on the `TargetFrameworkIdentifier` in `Directory.Build.props`, that would not work because the `TargetFramework` wouldn't be set).
+- Otherwise, if the property to be read is set
+  - MSBuild would still read the `TargetFramework` property and parse the appropriate value.
+It would compare the parse result with the current value of the property.
+If they do not match, it would generate an evaluation error
+  - This is to ensure that the "magic" properties have a consistent value, whether that value comes from the new automatic parsing logic in MSBuild, the default parsing in the .NET SDK targets, or elsewhere.
+  - This may cause errors when [TargetFramework](https://github.com/NuGet/Home/issues/5154) [aliasing](https://github.com/NuGet/Home/pull/12124) is used.
+If TargetFramework aliasinng is being used and the resultant TargetFramework component properties are different than the result would be from a standard parse of the `TargetFramework`, then the aliasing logic should also turn off `MSBuildAutomaticallyParseTargetFramework`.
+  - We may also need to special-case how the target platform is handled, as for any target framework that is not .NET 5 or higher, the target platform will default to Windows 7.0 (see the use of the `_EnableDefaultWindowsPlatform` property in the .NET SDK and MSBuild common targets).

 This would mean that multi-targeted projects could use simple conditions based on the `TargetFrameworkIdentifier`, `TargetPlatformIdentifier`, etc. for both properties and items.